Plan your New Zealand itinerary with confidence after reading up on all the best places to visit in the South Island. I hope this helps!

 READ MORE: The best things to do in Tekapo

-Where to stay in Tekapo: Lake Tekapo Motels & Holiday Park have campsites, dorms and cabins on a budget, and the Alpine Lodges at the Cairns are brilliant for a fancy stay close to town or if you are travelling as a family.
+Where to stay in Tekapo: Lake Tekapo Motels & Holiday Park have campsites and cabins on a budget, YHA Tekapo is brilliantly located right in the middle of town, and the Alpine Lodges at the Cairns are brilliant for a fancy stay close to town or if you are travelling as a family.
 There’s even alpacas, pigs and sheep for the kids to feed!

 Must-eat meal: Fairlie Bakehouse Pies, stop at the mothership itself in Fairlie or you can buy them at the Greedy Cow Café in Tekapo’s main centre